Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$: Form factors for baryon decay

-At subleading order of the heavy quark expansion two additional types of contributions arise \cite{Falk1993,Neubert1994}.
-The first one parameterises $1/m_Q$ corrections to the HQET and is proportional to the product of the parameter $\bar{\Lambda} = m_{\Omega_b} - m_b$, which is the difference of the baryon mass ($\Omega_b$) and heavy quark mass ($b$) in the infinitely heavy quark limit and the leading order Isgur-Wise function $\xi(\omega)$.
-The second one comes from the kinetic energy term in $1/m_Q$ correction to the HQET Lagrangian and introduces the additional function $A(\omega)$.
-The baryon form factors in HQET are expressed as \cite{Falk1993,Georgi1990,Neubert1994}
+Beyond the heavy-quark limit, subleading corrections of the order $1/m_Q$ arise in HQET \cite{Falk1993,Neubert1994}.
+These corrections originate from two sources.
+The first parameterises the $1/m_Q$ corrections to the heavy-quark current and is proportional to the product of the parameter $\bar{\Lambda}= m_{\Omega_b}-m{b}$, which is the difference between the baryon mass ($\Omega_b$) and heavy quark mass ($b$) in the infinitely heavy quark limit and the leading order Isgur-Wise function $\xi(\omega)$.
+The second originates from the kinetic energy term in the $1/m_Q$ correction to the HQET Lagrangian and introduces the additional function $A(\omega) = \frac{\bar{\Lambda}}{1+\omega}\xi(\omega)$ \cite{Georgi1990}.
+The baryon form factors in the HQET are expressed as \cite{Falk1993,Georgi1990,Neubert1994}

 where the functions $B_1$ and $B_2$ are expressed as \cite{Falk1993}